CasparKielwein/Aaargh/Classes.md

 On face value, they don't appear very threatening, haveing a low number of hit points and wielding small weapons.
 But once a rogue inevitably finds a weakness in their target, they show their true power using their *sneak attacks* for devastating effect.

+### Comment
+The playstyle of the rogue is focues on exploiting opportunities.
+Without advantage they do less damage than Fighters and have a smaller selection of abilities than Sorcerers or Druids.
+Their combat abilities are built around the Sneak Attack discipline.
+They only have one static "dimension" of diversification in their Scum and Villainy feature but the Sneak Attack discipline has many more branching points where choices influence the character than disciplines of other classes.

 ### Proficiencies
-__Skill Proficiency:__ Choose three skills from the following: Stealth, Thievery, Athletics, Streetwise
-__Weapon Proficiency:__ You are proficient with Light Weapons __Armor Proficiency:__ You are proficient with Cloth and Leather Armor.
+__Skill Proficiency:__ Choose two skills from the following: Religion, Athletics, Heal, Charm __Weapon Proficiency:__ You are proficient with Light Weapons __Armor Proficiency:__ You are proficient with all Light Armor and Chain Armor.

 __Starting Hit Points:__ 4 + Tough
 __Hit Points per Level:__ 2